 “If that doesn’t work nothing will,” said Henry with a big grin.”
 I once tore down a whole building using one of those things.”

-In less than three minutes Karr had the door opened.
+Karr had the door opened in less then a minute.
 One look inside and they were wishing they had never found the door in the first place!

 All it took was one look at what was inside.
 Sickened, and horrified at the sight that met their eyes, the men knew they were seeing things straight out of a nightmare.

 Stunned Henry carefully looked at the six crude little beds setting against three of the walls.
 On each bed lay a torn pink party dress, a rotting piece of rope, and a frayed men’s handkerchief.
 Henry would have bet a month’s salary that the handkerchiefs had gag six little mouths.